darlean-io/darlean.ts/examples/src/oracle/4_scale_it_up/readme.md

                 ]
             }
         },
-        nats: {
-            enabled: true
     }
-    },
-    messaging: {
-        providers: ['nats'],
-        nats: {
-            hosts: ['127.0.0.1']
 }
-    }
-}

 ```

 The config starts with defining which applications form the 'runtime' (provide the distributed actor lock and registry and persistence).
 In our scenario, this is only the server application that we named "server" here.

 Then comes the runtime configuration.
 This is only required for the server application, but because we illustrate here the use of a single config file for both client and server, we have to include it here.
-So, we provide the runtime settings, but we have not yet enabled the runtime itself (for the server application, we will reenable the runtime functionality by means of the `--darlean-runtime-enabled` command line argument).
+The runtime functionality will
+by default only be enabled when the application id is in the list of provided `runtimeApps`.
+Because we only run the service application with appid `server`, the runtime functionality is automatically enabled for the server application,
+and disabled for the client application.

 The configuration of persistence is not different from the previous part of this tutorial.
-What is new, however, is that we instruct the server application to host the Nats server.
-Nats is the message bus that Darlean uses for communication between processes.

-At the bottom, we configure the client and server application to actually use Nats.
-The `hosts` setting should have the same length as the `runtimeApps` settings, and must provide the hostname or IP address of the application.

 We use command line arguments to pass the config file to the client and server application, and to override certain settings in [package.json](../../../package.json):
 ```
-$ node lib/oracle/4_scale_it_up/server.js --darlean-config config/oracle/cluster1/config.json5 --darlean-app-id server --darlean-runtime-enabled true
+$ node lib/oracle/4_scale_it_up/server.js --darlean-config config/oracle/cluster1/config.json5 --darlean-appid server
-$ node lib/oracle/4_scale_it_up/client.js --darlean-config config/oracle/cluster1/config.json5 --darlean-app-id client
+$ node lib/oracle/4_scale_it_up/client.js --darlean-config config/oracle/cluster1/config.json5 --darlean-appid client
 ```
-So, for the server, we set the app-id to `server`, and enable the runtime to make it a runtime node.
-For the client, we set the app-id to `client`, and do not make it a runtime node.
+So, for the server, we set the app-id to `server`.
+For the client, we set the app-id to `client`.

-### Separate configuration files
+### Approach 2: Separate configuration files

 For the setup with one client and 3 servers, we will illustrate what configuration looks like when we split it up into two files: one for the client, and one for the server applications.